- 1 week pregnant

 If the theme last week was ‘fertilization’, this week it’s ‘implantation’.
 It’s a big week for your budding baby: during this important phase, your developing embryo will start to make a snug nest for itself in the cozy confines of your welcoming womb.
 And all this time, the embryo will continue to develop and become larger, gradually forming the tissues and structures of your only-five-months-away baby!

 It is at this time that most women find out they are pregnant.
 A pregnancy test will already show two lines on the first days of a missed period.
 Week 4 marks the beginning of the embryonic period.
-At this stage, the embryos are the size of poppy seeds.
-They consist of 2 layers of cells which will later develop into organs.

 Based on the time of the fetal egg division, the kind of identical twins pregnancy is determined.